 5) RUGGED/TOUGH TABLET

-The rugged tablet is the right one for you if you are always dropping stuff.
-They are specially made to survive harsh environments, take some punishments with shock-proof “armor” and “extra rubber padding”.
+The rugged tablet is a good choice for people who work in harsh environments… or just always dropping stuff.
+They are specially made to take some punishments with shock-proof “armor”, dust-proof, waterproof, and come with “extra rubber padding”.

 6) FOLDABLE SMARTPHONE